Rammsauer/greenwashing/README.md

     If you were to add nitric acid to the soap-making process, one would get
     nitroglycerin.
 With enough soap, one
+    could blow up the world, if one were
 </pre>